requarks/wiki-docs/auth.md

   - FIDO2 *(Yubikey 5)*{.caption}
   - FIDO U2F *(Yubikey 4 and earlier, Google Titan Key)*{.caption}
 - **SMS Codes** <i class="mdi mdi-close red--text"></i> *(No plan to support in the future as this method is **unsafe** and unreliable.)*{.caption .red--text}

+# Customize Login Flow

+It's possible to modify how the login experience is presented to the user from the **Administration Area** > **Security** section:

+## Login Background Image

+An alternate image background can be set for the login screen.
+Enter the full path to an image *(.jpg / .png)*.

+> Note that if you upload an image directly to the wiki, you must ensure that this path is accessible to guest users!
+It's recommended to upload the image to a dedicated asset folder and give `read:assets` permission to that folder path on the **Guests** group.
+{.is-warning}

+## Bypass Login Screen

+When using a social provider *(e.g. Google authentication)*, you may want to skip the login screen altogether and redirect the user directly to the social provider for a faster login.

+> You can always access the login screen even when this option is enabled by adding `/all=1` to the login URL. *(e.g. `https://wiki.example.com/login?all=1`)*
+{.is-info}

+## Hide Local Provider

+If you have multiple authentication providers enabled but wish to hide the default local provider, you can enable this option to hide it.

+> You can always unhide it when this option is enabled by adding `/all=1` to the login URL. *(e.g. `https://wiki.example.com/login?all=1`)*
+{.is-info}